Atticus29/population-fragmentation/specs.md

 # Bugs

-- [ ] Pet names require() not working in population-generation service
+- [x] Pet names require() not working in population-generation service
+- [ ] Dynamically generated canvas elements can't be targeted by the drawLizard() method, making the lizard rendering impossible currently
+- [ ] Shifting focus to the questions div upon click of the form button doesn't work
+- [ ] Color name service is incomplete and is low priority at this point so has been abandoned

 # Specs